 How to Kill Dog Worms and Eggs in the House and Yard

 Always wash your hands after working in your yard or handling your pooch, and advise your children to do the same.
-This will prevent your accidentally ingesting intestinal parasite eggs that you've picked up in outdoor areas.
+This will prevent the accidental ingestion of intestinal parasite eggs you've picked up in outdoor areas.
 Wear shoes when walking around outdoors to prevent parasites from penetrating the skin of your feet.
 Thoroughly wash any vegetables from your garden.
 Keep your pooch away from children's play areas outdoors.
 Cover your sandbox to prevent him from defecating in it.
-Wear gloves when picking up after your pooch.